-On June 4 a delegation from Forest Hills appealed to the Board of Estimate and Apportionment for \$25,000 with which to buy a library site.
-This was the fifth time since January that such an appeal had been made.
-Although the borough president and the Queens Borough Library Board had definitely approved the method of procedure of the local committee and the mayor had raised no objections on the four other appearances of the committee, on June 4 the mayor recommended an entirely different procedure.
+On June 4 a delegation from Forest Hills appealed to Board of Estimate and Apportionment for \$25,000 with which to buy a library site.
+This was the fifth time since Januar that such an appeal had been made.
+Although the borough president and the Queens Borough Library Board had definite approved the method of procedure of the local committee the mayor had raised no objections on the four other appear ances of the committee, on June 4 the mayor recommended entirely different procedure.

-On June 25 a delegation again appeared, supported by John G. Atwater, Queens Borough Librarian, who presented an appeal from the building and sites committee of the Queens Borough Library Board, asking that the \$25,000 be appropriated for a local site.
-The matter was postponed to another meeting of the Board of Estimate and Apportion ment.
-An endurance test is on between the mayor and the local library committees, him Train and yet best to pany is to repair the privately owned streets on the north side of the tracks.
+On June 25 a delegation again appeared, supported by John G. Atwater, Queens Borough Librarian, who presented appeal from the building and sites committee of the Queen Borough Library Board, asking that the \$25,000 be propriated for a local site.
+The matter was postponed another meeting of the Board of Estimate and Apportune that the property of ment.
+An endurance test is on between the mayor and the local library committees.
+Sittle 1851 A 943 VG DOUBLE